Nebrethar/Docs-Diversity-Inclusion-Badging/Project/Criteria-Per-Category/Documentation.md

 ### Checklist

-  - (Accessibility Screen Reader)Documentation is accessible according to x standard for screen readers (which tool to use?)
+  - (Accessibility Screen Reader)Documentation is accessible for screen readers
   - (Awareness) Documentation is findable
   - (Clarity) Documentation is easy to follow and structured intuitively
   - (Relevance) Documentation is regularly updated